JohnnyShieh/GKeepZoomInActivity/README.md

 Sample
 ------

-If you has other questions, you can see the [Sample Project][1].
+If you has other questions, you can see the sample project.

 Developed By
 ------------
-* JohnnyShieh
+* Johnny Shieh - <johnnyshieh@gmail.com>

 License
 -------

-    Copyright 2013 JohnnyShieh
+    Copyright 2013 Johnny Shieh

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.